ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 ## Step 6: Publish the connector

-Once you’ve completed the development and testing of your connector, it’s time to publish it for others to use.
+Once you have completed the development and testing of your connector, you can publish it for others to use.

 1. Make sure to update the `Ballerina.toml` file with the following details:
    - `org`: Your organization name.